 The way the interview room looks to an outsider can have a major impact on his performance.
 A dark, smelly room can make a candidate feel stressed out.
 Therefore, you will need to ensure that the interview room is welcoming and has sufficient natural light flowing through it.

-A spacious and well lit room automatically makes a person feel all positive and optimistic.
+A spacious and well-lit room automatically makes a person feel all positive and optimistic.
 So make sure your room is well lit.
 You must also check the ventilation of the room.
-Dingy and crammed up rooms makes the candidate uncomfortable.
+Dingy and crammed up rooms make the candidate uncomfortable.
 Prepare the ambience so that it reflects professionalism.

 3. Offer the candidate a drink:

 A glass of water can help the candidate relax his mind during the interview and focus on difficult questions in a better manner.
 Make sure that a drink is offered to the candidate prior to the interview.